rlevin03/generals-ai/README.md

 # Generals.io AI - Reinforcement Learning Project

-A Python implementation of the popular Generals.io real-time strategy game with multiple AI agents trained using reinforcement learning techniques.
+A Python implementation of the popular Generals.io real-time strategy game with multiple AI agents trained using reinforcement learning (DQN and PPO).

 ## 🎮 About Generals.io